the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

-Last but not least, you are allowed to use computed property names in ES6.
+Last but not least, you are allowed to use computed property names in JavaScript ES6.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~